googleinterns/FarmLink/README.md

 ## Step #2: Download Dependencies
 If you haven't installed npm, navigate to this [download tutorial](https://www.npmjs.com/get-npm) and do so before continuing.

-Now navigate to the view directory within the code base an run the following command:
+Now, navigate to the view directory within the codebase and run the following command:

     ~/farmlink/view npm install